Tesla Cars: Easy To Total, Expensive To Repair

 And, just like that, comes the news that the auto insurer, AAA, is raising its rates for insuring the Model S and Model X because of high claim frequencies and high claim costs.
 The premium hike will be 30% or so.

-AAA noticed anomalies in its own claim data, and confirmed them by examining a broader study conducted over a two-year period by the Highway Loss Data Institute, which is operated by the highly-regarded Insurance Institute for Highway Safety (IIHS).
+AAA noticed anomalies in its own claim data and confirmed them by examining a broader study conducted over a two-year period by the Highway Loss Data Institute, which is operated by the highly-regarded Insurance Institute for Highway Safety (IIHS).

 The Highway Loss Data Institute report covered the 2014-16 model years.
 Vehicles are divided into classes based on size, weight and competing models.
 The frequency and severity of claims are compared with overall average claims of passenger vehicles and the average claims of the vehicle's class.
 In evaluating Tesla vehicles within their categories and to the overall population of vehicles, the report found the amount and cost of claims to be much higher than average.